-21.06 With 65% work force, directly and indirectly engaged in agriculture sector, Orissa remains an agrarian economy.
-But agricultural practices remain very traditional and dependent on rainfall.
-The overall productivity of the sector is therefore low as compared to the agriculturally developed states like Punjab and Haryana.
-The State to is continuously trying to bring about technological and structural improvement in the thrust areas agriculture sector to counter the climatic uncertainties, uneven distribution of precipitations during monsoon; traditional practices of operation etc. There is need to promote cash crops; develop small and medium irrigation facilities and harness available ground water resources, educate farmers on adoption of advanced technology and implement land reform measures in the state to ensure increased agricultural production and productivity.
-Accordingly the State Agricultural Policy, 1996 envisages more income generation in agricultural sector; extensive application of advanced farming technology; better scope entrepreneurships in the areas of agrobased and food processing industries; self sufficiency in producing fruits, vegetables, flowers, poultry and dairy products and extension of irrigation potential up to 50% of total cultivated areas of the State.
-Policy resolves to ensure efficient production and management of quality seeds, fertilizers, bio-fertilizers, making available soil health cards to farmers, soil reclamation, crop insurance, promotion of fisheries and animal resources etc. The new Policy visualizes revamping the existing administrative structure and establishment of agricultural Aid centers at the block level.
+21.06 With 65% work force, directly and indirectly engaged in agriculture sector,

+Orissa remains an agrarian economy.
+But agricultural practices remain very the traditional and dependent on rainfall.
+The overall productivity of the sector is, therefore, low as compared to the agriculturally developed states like Punjab and Haryana.
+The State is continuously trying to bring about technological and structural improvement in the thrust areas agriculture sector to counter the climatic uncertainties. uneven distribution precipitations during monsoon; traditional practices of operation etc. There is need to promote cash crops; develop small and medium irrigation facilities and harness available ground water resources, educate farmers on adoption of advanced technology and implement, land reform measures in the state to ensure increased agricultural production and productivity.
+Accordingly, the State Agricultural Policy, 1996 envisages more income generation in agricultural sector; extensive application of advanced farming technology; creating better environment for entrepreneurships in the agro-based and food processing industries; self sufficiency in producing fruits. vegetables, flowers, poultry and dairy products and extension of irrigation potential up to 50% of total cultivated area of the State.
+The Policy resolves to ensure efficient production and management of quality seeds. fertilizers, bio-fertilizers, making available of soil health cards to farmers, soil reclamation, crop insurance, promotion of fisheries and animal resources etc. The new Policy visualizes revamping the existing administrative structure and establishment of Agricultural Aid Centers at the block level.
 Agriculture has been given the status of industry under the Agricultural Policy, 1996.